 \subsection{Collision Avoidance Problem}

-We use collision avoidance problem to further illustrate that our causal method can find more meaningful importance vector than saliency map, i.e., which state feature is more impactful to decision making.
+We use the collision avoidance problem to further illustrate that our causal method can find a more meaningful importance vector than saliency map, i.e., which state feature is more impactful to decision-making.